Skip to content

 FROM {{ ref('int_events_tokenized') }}

-WHERE token_count > 2 -- Filter out empty noise
+WHERE token_count > 2 -- filter out empty noise

-Step 4: The Orchestrator (Apache Airflow)
+Step 4: The Orchestrator

 This is where 90% of candidates fail.
 Every tutorial DAG runs perfectly.
 Production DAGs don't.
+When you are processing 5,000,000 rows, transient network errors happen.
+Spark clusters temporarily run out of memory.
+APIs timeout.

 from airflow import DAG